 Her name was Zulma, a video artist from Virginia.
 She had attended the conference in order to interview for teaching positions.
 I was later to learn that conducting job interviews was a major function of the conference.
 It certainly explained all the uncomfortable looking young people in skirts and suits.
 She lamented that she had not met many friendly people that morning.
 I suggested that research types were perhaps a more reserved group of people than artists.
 I’m aware that was a very generalized statement, but to outgoing people like Zulma and me, reservation is borderline incomprehensible; it seemed like a reasonable explanation at the time.

 She showed me her portfolio of pictures within a binder.
 The format made me aware of the challenges with which video and installation artists must contend.
 How exactly does one present quickly, easily and in mobile form something as complicated as an event or sensory experience?
 My own work is static- a simple photo will do, and a description of materials completes the story.
-Checking out Zulma’s
+Checking out Zulma’s website gave me a much better feel for her work

 I gave her one of my cards before departing to the next afternoon session...